No less than 253 species of birds from 51 different families have been identified in Bracell’s areas in Bahia.

 The birds were spotted in the company’s High Conservation Value Areas (HCVA) and in four plantation areas during the first Avifauna monitoring campaign conducted by the Environmental and Certification team of the Company.

 “This corresponds to 35% of the total bird population already described for the state of Bahia,” said biologist Silvio Lima.

-“This representative sample greatly demonstrates the importance of the environmental monitoring activities developed by the Company in line with its commitment to perform sustainable management actions inside its areas“, Lima notes.
-The survey included the Company’s four HCVAs and also the Sergipe, Cachoeira, Bonfim and Olhos d’Água projects.
+“This representative sample greatly demonstrates the importance of the environmental monitoring activities developed by the company in line with its commitment to perform sustainable management actions inside its areas,” said Lima.
+The survey included the company’s four HCVAs and also the Sergipe, Cachoeira, Bonfim and Olhos d’Água projects.

-According to data presented in the campaign, among the species identified 10 are threatened with extinction, namely: Touit surdus, Amazona rhodocorytha, Xipholena atropurpurea, Conopophaga melanops nigrifrons, Automulus lammi, Herpsilochmus pectoralis, H. pileatus, Myrmotherula urosticta, Pyriglena atra and Sporagra yarrellii.
-Herpsilochmus pileatus is the only endangered species restricted to restingas and muçunungas.
-“These results further prove the need for preservation of these areas“, adds the biologist.
+According to data presented in the campaign, among the species identified, 10 are threatened with extinction: Touit surdus, Amazona rhodocorytha, Xipholena atropurpurea, Conopophaga melanops nigrifrons, Automulus lammi, Herpsilochmus pectoralis, H. pileatus, Myrmotherula urosticta, Pyriglena atra and Sporagra yarrellii.
+Herpsilochmus pileatus is the only endangered species restricted to restingas and muçunungas, types of forest unique to Brazil.
+“These results further prove the need for preservation of these areas,” said Lima.

-Environmental and Certification Coordinator for BSC / Copener Meryellen Baldim emphasizes that hunting has been the main threat facing this group, mainly by wild animal breeders and dealers.
-“Our biggest challenge is to curb the action of hunters in the BSC / Copener areas, especially in the HCVAs and, consequently, increase data on species richness and abundance“, Baldim sums up.
+Environmental and Certification Coordinator Meryellen Baldim said that hunting has been the main threat facing this group, mainly by wild animal breeders and dealers.
+“Our biggest challenge is to curb the action of hunters, especially in the HCVAs and, consequently, increase data on species richness and abundance,” Baldim said.